 - Simple unframed segmental arch-headed window openings to projecting bay - Cement rendered chimneys with corniced capping.

 Later alterations and additions are not significant.
-This includes additions to the rear and the front fence.
+This includes alterations and additions to the side and rear of the house and the front fence.

 How is it significant?